Picosecond Precision Heavy-Ion Detector for {\Lambda} Hypernuclei Lifetime Studies: Expected lifetime measurement performance: Monte-Carlo simulations

 Figure~\ref{fig:times_vs_emitter_size} shows the same parameters calculated for a fixed collimator diameter of 4~mm, but as a function of the SE emitter size.
 This illustrates the impact of varying the high-energy beam cross-section on the achievable time resolution and detection efficiency.

-Using different collimator aperture we can choose an optimal efficiency and detector resolutions.
-This calculations show that even in the worst scenario we can achieve $\sim$30ps resolution.
-Simulations also demonstrate that the secondary electron transport system can be positioned at distances up to 1~m or more from the target, if needed to mitigate radiation damage to the PSD and associated electronics, without significant degradation of time resolution or detection efficiency.
+By varying the collimator aperture we can choose an optimal efficiency and detector resolutions.
+These calculations show that even in the worst scenario we can achieve $\sim$30ps resolution.
+Simulations also demonstrate that the secondary-electron transport system can be positioned at distances up to 1~m or more from the target, if needed to mitigate radiation damage to the PSD and associated electronics, without significant degradation of time resolution or detection efficiency.

+As discussed in Section~\ref{sec:yields}, the ratio of prompt to delayed fission events is estimated to be 200:1 for a bismuth target, while prompt secondary electrons generated directly by the primary beam can be suppressed through collimation in the detector system.
+It was also shown that under certain conditions, approximately 3000 delayed-fission events can be collected over 100 hours of beam time.
+In general, the number of detected delayed-fission events ($N_{delayed}$) and the prompt-to-delayed ratio ($N_{prompt}/N_{delayed}$) will vary depending on the specific experimental conditions: the type and properties of the initial beam, the target and the actual beam time.

-The ratio of prompt and delayed fission events is estimated to be $\sim$$10^3$~\cite{bi_photofission_phys_atom_nucl_2010}.
-Besides that, the secondary electrons generated by the initial beam particles will also be registered as prompt events, so total ratio $N_{prompt}/N_{delayed}$ can vary from $10^3$ to $10^5$ depending on the experimental conditions, specifically the type and properties of the initial beam.
-The measured prompt events times will follow a Gaussian distribution around the time zero point with a standard deviation determined by the detector’s time resolution, while the delayed events will follow an exponential distribution superimposed with Gaussian noise (again with standard deviation determined by the detector’s time resolution).
+For the simulation estimates presented below, we assume $N_{delayed}=1000$ and prompt-to-delayed ratios 10$^3$ and 10$^5$.
+The measured prompt events times follow a Gaussian distribution around the time zero point with a standard deviation determined by the detector’s time resolution, while the delayed events follow an exponential distribution convoluted with Gaussian noise (again with standard deviation determined by the detector’s time resolution).

 Our goal is to separate the delayed (exponential) distribution from the prompt distribution, fit it and obtain the main value, which will correspond to the delayed events lifetime.
 The most straightforward way is to apply a cut for exponential fitting so that prompt Gaussian events will not significantly contaminate the delayed exponential distribution’s remainder after the cut.
 If we want to expect 1 or fewer prompt events for $t~>~t_{cut}$ then: